dokgaebi/stitchingTogetherTheSplunkSecuritySuite/README.md

 Threat Intelligence ingestion and incorporation Flexible log ingestion
 Powerful search language
+Highly capable correlation searching
+Effective store and search for logs, device data, network data, user data, TI and reference tables/information Log storage and archiving structure that facilitates; rapid search, retrievable archives and long term archiving.

 Splunk UBA
 Splunk UBA uses machine learning to baseline behaviours and creates anomalies from events that deviate from that baseline.
 UBA threats are created when a number of anomalies combine into potentially malicious behaviour.
 Splunk UBA elements include:
-ML generated threats sent to Splunk ES (or Splunk) Dashboards useful for threat hunting
+ML generated threats (and/or anomalies) sent to Splunk ES (or Splunk) Dashboards useful for threat hunting
 Dashboards for anomaly exploration
 Dashboards for User investigation